 Accidents between pedestrians and cars may be the fault of the driver who was not paying attention, under the influence, or who was otherwise negligent.
 But in some situations, multiple parties may technically share in liability.
 Failing to include all responsible parties in your claim can hurt your ability to recover compensation, and may even lead to your claim being denied entirely.

 If a city, town, county or other governmental entity failed to maintain or properly design the intersection for pedestrian traffic, then they could be held (at least partially) responsible for the victim’s damages.
 For example, if a traffic light or stop sign is hidden by brush, street signs are missing, pedestrian control signals are inoperable, or even if the pavement is broken or the street is inadequately lit, the government could bear a certain degree of responsibility for the accident.

 However, suing a government entity is more complicated than suing a private individual or business.
 It often requires following special procedures with different rules and a much shorter time limit to file.
-In Texas, you must file notice of a claim within 180 days of the accident (45 days in some cities).
-If in the above example you attempted to sue the driver but failed to include the city as a possible defendant, the driver’s insurance company would likely claim that the bulk of liability rests with the city and would deny your claim.
+In Texas, you must file notice of a claim within 180 days of the accident (45 days in some cities) or you lose your right to bring a claim at all.
+If in the above example you filed a claim against the driver but failed to include the city as a possible defendant, there’s a good chance you’ll never be able to recover the compensation you’re owed.

 Fatal Auto-Pedestrian Accidents are On the Rise

 In the past several years, cars, trucks and SUVs have generally gotten much safer.
 We now have more features designed to help us be better drivers, including back-up cameras, traction control, and even collision avoidance systems.
 Yet despite all of these technological advances, a recent study from the IIHS shows that pedestrian deaths have actually increased and are now at the highest point in nearly 30 years.